 - rigidity in thinking and a focus on rules and routines

-AS cannot be cured, but early diagnosis and intervention can help a child be less socially awkward, achieve his or her potential, and lead a productive life.
+AS cannot be cured, but early diagnosis and intervention can help a child make social connections, achieve their potential, and lead a productive life.

-Symptoms vary from person to person, but children with Asperger’s often have an obsessive focus on a narrow topic of interest.
-Children with AS may develop an all-consuming interest train schedules or dinosaurs, for example.
+Symptoms vary from person to person, but children with AS often have an obsessive focus on a narrow topic of interest.
+Children with AS may develop an all-consuming interest in things like train schedules or dinosaurs, for example.
 This interest can be the subject of one-sided conversations with peers and adults.
 The person with AS is oblivious to the other person’s attempts to change the topic of conversation.
-This is one of the reasons that children with AS may be considered socially awkward.
+This is one of the reasons that children with AS may have difficulties with social interactions.

 There is no single test that can tell you whether your child has AS.
 In many cases, parents report developmental or behavioral delays or difficulties.
-If your child is in school, his or her teacher may note developmental problems.
+If your child is in school, their teacher may note developmental problems.
 These issues should be reported to your doctor.

 - language development